What is the scale length of a guitar?

 Other players are looking for an easier way to bend strings and that is where a short scale can really help, because there is less tension on the strings.
 Other players prefer a shorter neck, because the frets are slightly closer together and that comes in handy with some solos or if you have slightly smaller hands.
 And then there are players that appreciate a little more surface area as some extra workspace and will be tempted by a full scale guitar.

-A few millimeters difference in scale length can give you a completely different feeling, but there are also guitarists who almost effortlessly switch from a full scale Stratocaster to a short scale Les Paul, because that just suits that one song or that specific guitar part.
-It is really different for everyone and therefore it is good to know that the list above far from complete.
-Many luthiers (including Taylor and PRS) also make intermediate sizes that are just a little longer or shorter and may give you that ultimate guitar feeling.
+A few millimetres difference in scale length can give you a completely different playing feel, but there are also guitarists who switch from a full scale Stratocaster to a short scale Les Paul almost effortlessly, because it suits that particular song or guitar part better.
+It really is different for everyone, which is why it is good to know that the above list is not complete.
+Many luthiers (including Taylor and PRS) also make intermediate sizes that are slightly longer or shorter and may give you that ultimate guitar feel.

 In this video Diane Ponzio explains what the scale length means for Martin guitars.